Mamor: Content

 Fusosha fully operates and produces the magazine by themselves, though they have oversight from the Self-Defense Forces.
 Personnel from the SDF and Ministry of Defense also review and proofread the content before purchasing copies to sell.
-As the official PR arm of both branches, Mamors staff has grappled with photos and text that cannot be published if they include classified information.
+As the official PR arm of both entities, Mamors staff has grappled with photos and text that cannot be published if they include classified information.

 The magazine also has general sections such as cooking recipes, horoscopes, and personal profiles.
 Manga strips are featured as well.

 In contrast, articles about military affairs are mostly depicted in black and white save for the "Military Report".

 Issues are released on the 21st of each month.